KonlavachMengsuwan/BerlinCottbus-SpreeRegion-ArcGIS-VectorData-/README.md

 ![](BufferLakes.png)<!-- -->

-## Step 3: Overlay operation to combine Buffer zones of Water Networks and Lakes
+## Step 3: Union operation to combine Buffer zones of Water Networks and Lakes

 ```
 1) Union